1alpakkor0/comp1711/basicInformation.md

 # HOW TO MAKE CHANGES IN GITHUB
 git status
-+ Lists all new or modified files to be commited
++ Lists all new or modified files to be commited.

 git add [file]
 + Snapshots the file in preparation for versioning